 Here are some of the common symptoms of a leaky exhaust pipe:

-- Loud engine noise – part of an exhaust’s job is to muffle engine noise, directing exhaust fumes through a tailpipe that’s designed to reduce volume.
+Part of an exhaust’s job is to muffle engine noise, directing exhaust fumes through a tailpipe designed to reduce volume.
 When there’s a hole or crack in the exhaust, you might find that your car sounds a lot louder; this is the most common symptom of a leaky exhaust.

-- Your car fails its emissions test – if your car fails the emissions part of the MOT test, there’s a chance a damaged exhaust pipe could be to blame.
-That’s because toxic fumes have been able to escape before they’re properly filtered, causing an increase in harmful emissions.
+If your car fails the emissions part of the MOT test, there’s a chance a damaged exhaust pipe could be to blame.
+That’s because toxic fumes may escape before reaching the catalytic converter (depending on where the damage is), causing an increase in harmful emissions.
+A cursory inspection of your exhaust will be included in your MOT, so your mechanic should be able to point you in the right direction if your exhaust is the reason behind your failure.

-- Suffer headaches and dizziness while driving?
-A faulty exhaust could be causing it – if toxic fumes are escaping from the exhaust, there’s a good chance they’re making their way into the cabin.
-In small quantities, fumes like carbon monoxide can cause headaches and dizziness, and can be more dangerous if a serious leak goes unchecked.
+If toxic fumes are escaping from the exhaust, there’s a good chance they’re making their way into the cabin.
+In small quantities, fumes like carbon monoxide can cause headaches and dizziness and can be more dangerous if a serious leak goes unchecked.

 A small hole or crack in your exhaust might not sound that serious.
 But while it’s unlikely that you would break down as a result of a faulty exhaust, it’s important to get the problem fixed as soon as possible.